-The following table outlines the relevant histor v of the subject application. y
+The following table outlines the relevant history of the subject application.

-Date Milestones 21 February 2023 Architectural Excellence & Design Review Panel held.
-27 March 2023 Council issued a letter recommending withdrawal of the application based on the following issues: Not substantially the same development Consistency with zone objectives 26 April 2023 The applicant advised they wish to proceed to determination with a recommendation for refusal, and Council finalised a report for the Inner West Local Planning Panel which was on the agenda for the 13 June 2023 Panel meeting.
-25 May 2023 The applicant requested the opportunity to submit amended plans to respond to the withdrawal letter with a key change being the deletion of the additional residential component proposed on level 1 and the retention of the approved void/mezzanine space.
+Date Milestones 21/02/2023 Architectural Excellence & Design Review Panel held.
+27/03/2023 Council issued a letter recommending withdrawal of the application based on the following issues: Not substantially the same development Consistency with zone objectives 26/04/2023 The applicant advised they wish to proceed to determination with a recommendation for refusal, and Council prepared a report.
+25/05/2023 The applicant requested the opportunity to submit amended plans to respond to the withdrawal letter with a key change being the deletion of the additional residential component proposed on level 1 and the retention of the approved void/mezzanine space.
 Council agreed to consider amended plans.
-14 June 2023 Amended plans were submitted via the NSW Planning Portal which included: Updated architectural plans Updated schedule of amendments Updated ADC design chiestive and design criteria 22 June 2023 Updated ADG design objective and design criteria Amended plan fee was paid.
-29 June 2023 Council reviewed the amended plans and advised via phone call that the proposed amendments were not consistent with what had previously been discussed (most notably the retention of the void space which was now proposed to be replaced with a full floor of commercial space) and did not resolve a number of significant issues as outlined throughout this report and would unlikely be supported.
-04 July 2023 In an attempt to address Council's concerns, draft sketches and calculations were provided via email demonstrating that approximately 50% of the void space (~200sqm) would need to be infilled as commercial floor space to offset the additional residential floor space on the upper levels to ensure compliance with Section 6.22(3)(c) of the IWLEP 2022 .
-The draft scheme still resulted in a further substantial breach of the floor space ratio development standard.
-12 July 2023 Council advised the applicant via phone call and email that the amended scheme cannot be supported in principle.
-The submitted amended plans did not address some of the significant issues of the original design, were not consistent with what was discussed prior to the application for amendment, would not alter the recommendation for refusal, were not consistent with the modified development originally proposed.
-Council advised the applicant that the amended plans were rejected in accordance with Section 113(4) of the Environmental Planning and Assessment Regulation 2021 and the application will be determined based on the originally submitted plans.
-Given that the amended plans were not supported in principle and would require renotification/re-referrals (which had not yet occurred), Council was in a position to provide a refund of the amended plan fee, and avoid incurring further fees such as the renotification fees.
-21 July 2023 A Refund memo for the amended plan fee was generated and approved by the Manager.
+14/06/2023 Amended plans were submitted which sought to replace the approved void space with a full floor of commercial space.
+Council advised the proposed amendments did not resolve a number of significant issues as outlined throughout this report and would unlikely be supported.
+04/07/2023 Draft sketches and calculations were provided demonstrating that approximately 50% of the void space (~200sqm) would need to be infilled as commercial floor space to offset the additional residential floor space on the upper levels to ensure compliance with Section 6.22(3)(c) of the Inner West LEP 2022.
+Furthermore, the draft scheme still resulted in a further substantial breach of the floor space ratio development standard.
+12/07/2023 Given the submitted amended plans did not address some of the significant issues of the original design, would not alter the recommendation for refusal, were not consistent with the modified development originally proposed and therefore would have required renotification and re-referrals, Council advised the applicant that the amended plans were rejected in accordance Part 38(1) of the Environmental Planning and Assessment Regulation 2021 and the application will be determined based on the originally submitted plans.
+The originally submitted plans are the subject of this assessment report.